profiseedev/kubernetes/AWS-EKS-CLI/README.md

 			- Public access yes (simpler to debug) - Change to fit your security needs when ready
 		- Defaults for the rest of the options
 		- Wait for database to be available
-	- CLI sample: aws rds create-db-instance --engine sqlserver-ex --db-instance-class db.t3.small --db-instance-identifier profiseedemo --master-username sqladmin --master-user-password Password123 --allocated-storage 20
+	- CLI sample: aws rds create-db-instance --engine sqlserver-ex --db-instance-class db.t3.small --db-instance-identifier <pickyourname> --master-username <pickusername> --master-user-password <PickStrongPassword> --allocated-storage 50

-5. Create EBS volume - must be created in the same region/zone as the eks cluster
+5. You will need a storage account so please create an EBS volume.
+It must be created in the same region/zone as the EKS cluster
     - EBS volume - https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-creating-volume.html

 	    - https://console.aws.amazon.com/ec2